Reinhard-Pilz-Dynatrace/2025-Mrofrep/_lab_guides_/content/02_tracing/03_span_creation/index.md

 ### 📌 Your Second Task

 In `order-backend/src/main/java/com/dtcookie/shop/backend/BackendServer.java`:
-1. On line `161` begins method `checkStorageLocations`.
+1. Search for the method `checkStorageLocations`.
 In here the Storage Locations are getting checked whether the requested quantity of a specific product is available.
-It eventually calls the method `deductFromLocation`, which can be found at line `177`.
+It eventually calls the method `deductFromLocation` which can be found a little farther below.
 2. Create an additional Span whenever `deductFromLocation` is getting invoked.
 You can use `checkStorageLocations` in order to figure out what additional code is necessary.
 3. Restart the demo application to verify any changes: